geekahmed/The-Pragmatic-Programmer/README.md

 ## 3.-Stone Soup and Boiled Frogs
+**Tip 5: Be a Catalyst for Change**
-It's time to bring out the stones.
-Work out what you can reasonably ask for.
+1- Work out what you can reasonably ask for.
 Develop it well.
-Once you've got it, show people, and let them marvel.
+2- Once you've got it, show people, and let them marvel.
 Then say "of course, it would be better if we added…."

-_People find it easier to join an ongoing success._
+3- People find it easier to join an ongoing success.

-**Tip 5: Be a Catalyst for Change**
+**Tip 6: Remember the Big Picture**

-Most software disasters start out too small to notice, and most project overruns happen a day at a time.
+1- Most software disasters start out too small to notice, and most project overruns happen a day at a time.

-If you take a frog and drop it into boiling water, it will jump straight back out again.
+2- If you take a frog and drop it into boiling water, it will jump straight back out again.
 However, if you place the frog in a pan of cold water, then gradually heat it, the frog won't notice the slow increase in temperature and will stay put until cooked.

-Don't be like the frog.
+3- Don't be like the frog.
 Keep an eye on the big picture.

-**Tip 6: Remember the Big Picture**

-## 4.-Good enough soup
+4- Review what is happening around you, not just your personal work.

+## 4.-Good-Enough Software
 The scope and quality of the system you produce should be specified as part of that system's requirements.

 **Tip 7: Make Quality a Requirements Issue**